!Let's Talk! Button

 Does your furry friend hate having his feet touched?
 Teach him that he gets a really yummy treat for giving you his paw.
 This may change your pup’s mind, which will make things much easier for you both down the line.

-Understanding Dog Paw Care in 2024: Causes, Maintenance and Protection
+Understanding Dog Paw Care in 2025: Maintenance and Protection

 What causes paw pads to be rough vs. smooth?